 If you are intending to have it covered by your insurance company, then yes.
 If you are, get the referral first, and then we’ll book the appointment.
 If you are intending to pay yourself, then no.

 7. WHEN I COME FOR A PHYSIOTHERAPY APPOINTMENT, WHAT SHOULD I WEAR?

 It depends on the body part concerned.
 Most commonly, if it is a lower body issue, bring shorts to change into.
 If it is something to do with the upper body, where a comfortable t-shirt.
 Athletic clothing is always preferable no matter what the circumstances.

 8. DO YOU HAVE OPEN GYM AT YOUR FACILITY?

-Currently, we do not offer open gym times.
-Because of the nature of the equipment – Olympic weights, ropes, rings, climbing rig, etc. – we feel that for the safety of our participants/clients, everyone needs to be directly monitored by a coach at all times.
+Currently, for the safety of our members, we only offer open gym times to people who have been with us for six months or more or with permission.
+Because of the nature of the equipment – Olympic weights, ropes, rings, climbing rig, etc. – we feel that for the safety of our participants/clients, most individuals are better off being monitored by a coach.
 Also, we really want to promote proper technique and form, something that doesn’t always happen when people are left to their own devices.